Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - Vinifera allows players to set a rally point for their service depot, similar to the functionality already available for factories.
 - OverlayTypes 27 to 38 (fourth Tiberium images) were hardcoded to be impassable by infantry.
 This limitation is removed.
 - Harvesters used to drop their cargo as Tiberium Riparius on death.
 They will now drop the Tiberium types they are carrying, instead.
+- It is no longer required to list all Tiberiums in a map to override some Tiberium's properties.

 ## Quality of Life